jsyliang/CoffeeMatch/README.md

 - Then a recommendation is made of a local roaster that matches their preference and a local Kroger's that sell the coffee.

 the data sources you will use:

+1. Washington coffee analysis csv (uploaded to the repo)